UNARY-Lab/Tools/script-auto-syn-pr-ucf-cecs/README.md

 The <module_top>.v requires, if any, a clock signal named ```iClk``` and a reset signal named ```iRstN```.

+Be sure to delete any generated directory if you need to re-synthesize modules.

 ### Synthesis script

 1. Be sure your code has the hierarchy